xjancarlo/WD-SW3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The Project is about the different styles of Header and Footer
 - Whats the purpose
 - What are key components
 - What technology used and how it is used